msdange/project_assignment_v0/README.md

    ```
 3. cd into the cloned repository.
 4. Go to variables.tf file and change the values as per comments given and Save the file.
 5. Verify if given cidr blocks in main.tf are available in the AWS account.
-If not available update cidr blocks.
+If not available, update the cidr blocks.
 6. Run the following commands in same order
     - terraform init
     - terraform plan